Synecdoche, New York: Top-ten lists

-The film appeared on many critics' top-ten lists of the best films of 2008.
+The film appeared on many film critics' top-ten lists for 2008.
 Both Kimberley Jones and Marjorie Baumgarten of the Austin Chronicle named it the best film of the year, as did Ray Bennett of The Hollywood Reporter.

-It appeared on 101 "Best of 2008" lists, with 20 of them giving it the number-one spot.
-Those who placed it in their top ten included Manohla Dargis of The New York Times, Richard Corliss of Time, Shawn Anthony Levy of The Oregonian, Josh Rosenblatt of the Austin Chronicle, Joe Neumaier of the New York Daily News, Ty Burr and Wesley Morris of the Boston Globe, Philip Martin of the Arkansas Democrat-Gazette, Scott Foundas of LA Weekly, and Walter Chaw, Bill Chambers and Ian Pugh of Film Freak Central (all three of whom placed it at number one).
+It appeared on 101 "Best of 2008" lists, with 20 of them giving it the top spot.
+Those who placed it in their top ten included Manohla Dargis of The New York Times, Richard Corliss of Time, Shawn Anthony Levy of The Oregonian, Josh Rosenblatt of the Austin Chronicle, Joe Neumaier of the New York Daily News, Ty Burr and Wesley Morris of the Boston Globe, Philip Martin of the Arkansas Democrat-Gazette, Scott Foundas of LA Weekly, and Walter Chaw, Bill Chambers, and Ian Pugh of Film Freak Central (all three of whom placed it at number one).

 Roger Ebert of the Chicago Sun-Times named it the best film of the 2000s.
 In the 2012 Sight & Sound poll, four critics ranked it among the 10 greatest films of all time, and Ebert considered the film a strong contender for his own list.
 Also in 2012, in Time, Richard Corliss ranked it 7th on his list of the "Greatest Movies of the Millennium (Thus Far)".

 In a 2016 BBC critics' poll, Synecdoche, New York was ranked the 20th-greatest film of the 21st century.

-In 2019, the film ranked as No. 7 in The 100 Best Films of the 21st Century poll conducted by The Guardian.
+In 2019, the film ranked 7th in The Guardians 100 Best Films of the 21st Century poll.

 Awards and nominations

 The film was nominated by the Visual Effects Society Awards in the categories of "Outstanding Supporting Visual Effects in a Feature Motion Picture", "Outstanding Matte Paintings in a Feature Motion Picture", and "Outstanding Created Environment in a Feature Motion Picture".

+The film was nominated for "Best Feature" and won "Best Ensemble Performance" at the 2008 Gotham Independent Film Awards.

+The film was nominated for both the Palme d'Or and the Golden Camera at the 2008 Cannes Film Festival.

 Influence

-A number of critics have compared the film to the American docu-comedy television series The Rehearsal created by Nathan Fielder.
+Some critics have compared the film to the American docu-comedy television series The Rehearsal.